 In the evening we went back to the same restaurant that we had visited at midday.

-This time the terrace was bulging with diners and the only tables free were in the sun, but we thought that it would not be long until it set behind some houses, although the man at the adjoining table said exasperatedly that they had already been there for half an hour and the sun had not moved at all.
+This time the terrace was bulging with diners and the only tables free were in the sun, but we thought that it would not be long until it set behind the houses, although the local man at the adjoining table said exasperatedly that they had already been there for half an hour and the sun had not moved at all.
 I predicted five more minutes, which turned out by a fluke to be right.

 Another couple arrived, Germans from Cologne, and they spoke a bit of French, so we all conversed in French until the French couple left, whereupon we swapped to English.

 They were on their way to a holiday house in Seville, a drive of 2,200 km, which sounded appalling, even to our Australian ears.